memehri/Regex_Calculator/README.md

 It constructs an Abstract Syntax Tree (AST) to represent the expression.

 The tree is evaluated recursively to compute the final result.

-▶️ Usage

-Compile and run the program, then input a mathematical expression to evaluate it.

-system("cls");
-cout << "This program takes a string and calculates it." << endl;

 📜 License